 55F.
 Contents of field book

-Before any examined plan will be passed for dealings, the Surveyor must lodge the certificate required by regulation 55E in relation to the plan and the field book recording referencing detail.
+Before any examined plan will be passed for dealings, the surveyor must lodge the certificate required by regulation 55E in relation to the plan and the field book recording referencing detail.

 This field book shall contain —